 See Figure 5-9.
 The saw head should be set perpendicularly to the vertical mast.
-Using the two sets of adjustment screws in the mast slide pads, you can adjust the saw head in relation to the mast.
-To raise or lower the outside of the saw head, loosen the locking nuts on either of the sets of screws.
+Using the adjustment screws you can adjust the saw head in relation to the mast.
+To raise or lower the outside of the saw head, loosen the locking nuts.
 Then turn the adjustment nuts clockwise to raise the ouside of the saw head or counterclockwise to lower the outside of the saw head.
 NOTE: Be sure to adjust the nuts evenly so the slide pad is parallel to the mast tube.
-If further adjustment is needed and one set of the nuts has been fully adjusted, use the other set of nuts.